-What happens in the bedroom typically stays in the bedroom, with one major exception being when things aren't going well in there.
+What happens in the bedroom typically stays in the bedroom, with one exception being when things aren't going well in there.

 5 ways to treat ED that eliminate the need to take a pill